-The school uses a secure internet system, (AnyComms within Warrington and DfE school to school for outside Warrington), to allow schools to transfer pupil information when a child moves between settings.
+The school uses a secure internet system, (AnyComms within Warrington and DfE school to school for outside Warrington), to allow schools to transfer pupil information when a child moves to another education setting.

 If a pupil with a social worker is absent from school for an unexplained reason or they are missing from education, the school will inform the pupil's social worker.